COUNTIF and COUNTIFS in Google Sheets

 How do I use COUNTIF with multiple criteria in one column?

 Add separate COUNTIF calls together.
-For example, =COUNTIF(C2:C11, "Diagon Alley") + COUNTIF(C2:C11, "Hogwarts") counts cells matching either region.
+For example, =COUNTIF(C2:C11, "Baker Street") + COUNTIF(C2:C11, "Whitehall") counts cells matching either region.
 For AND logic across different columns, use COUNTIFS instead.